Table of Contents

 What qualifies as a life-saving gadget?

-A life‑saving gadget is a device designed to assist in emergency response, protect users from harm, or provide critical functionality during dangerous situations.
+A life-saving gadget is a device designed to help protect users from harm, improve emergency response, or provide critical support during dangerous situations.

 Do life-saving gadgets expire?